kreatoo/infra/README.md

 * Tailscale ACL

 # License
 This project is licensed under AGPLv3.0.
-See [LICENSE](LICENSE) for more details.
+See [LICENSE.md](LICENSE.md) for more details.